-KIT days are a useful way to keep your practice ticking over, or staying in touch with life in chambers while on Maternity or Parental Leave.
+KIT days are a useful way to keep your practice ticking over or staying in touch with life in chambers while on Maternity or Parental Leave.

-Those on leave can work up to 10 KIT days per year.
-What you do on your KIT days is up to you but if you're working on cases or representing clients, you will need a current Authorisation to Practise (AtP) Certificate and insurance.
+Those on leave can work up to 10 KIT days per year (pro-rated for shorter periods of leave).
+What you do on your KIT days is up to you but if you're working on cases or representing clients, you will need a current Authorisation to Practice Certificate and insurance.